 Public Blog/Website

 Hi, I’m Avery.
-I’m a first year MS candidate in Data Analytics Engineering at Northeastern university, and a Research Assistant to Professor David Bau at the National Deep Inference Fabric, where I study mechanistic interpretability of large language models.
+I’m a Research Assistant to Professor David Bau at the National Deep Inference Fabric, where I study interpretability of large language models.

 Before that, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.

-I believe that understanding how AI systems form internal representations and make decisions is essential for building technology we can trust, especially as we continue to hand them more ways to affect our daily life.
+I believe that understanding and elucidating how AI systems learn and think about the world and make decisions is essential for building technology we can trust and depend on.

 Feel free to find me on LinkedIn.